 If you have a more complicated situation or need to spend several minutes speaking to a legal expert, schedule a phone consultation with a attorney.
-Each of these experienced immigration attorneys has agreed to provide an initial 30-minute consultation by phone or Skype for $100.
+Each of these experienced immigration attorneys can provide an initial by phone or video call.

 Member of California Bar since 1997

 Office: (619) 702-6330

 Languages: English, Spanish